corese-stack/corese-python/INSTALL.md

 The custom `sdist` command adds the following steps:

-* compile the `corese-python-x.y.z-jar-with-dependencies.jar` file using the Gradle build tool.
+* compiling the `corese-python-x.y.z-jar-with-dependencies.jar` file using the Gradle build tool.
 This jar file is required to run Corese using the `Py4J` bridge.
-* download the `corese-core-x.y.z-jar-with-dependencies.jar` file from the Maven repository.
+* downloading the `corese-core-x.y.z-jar-with-dependencies.jar` file from the Maven repository.
 This jar file is required to run Corese using the `JPype` bridge.
-* copy the jar files to the `./resources` directory.
+* copying the jar files to the `./resources` directory.

 > [!NOTE]
 > - do not run `python setup.py` that will not build the full package.
-> - the versions of `pycorese`, `corese-python`, `corese-core` are maintained separately.
+> - the versions of `pycorese` and Java libraries are maintained separately.
+> - `corese-python` version should be the same as `corese-core` it depends on, for simplicity reasons.
 > -  the commands for the first two steps are provided in the [Obtaining Java libraries manually](#obtain-java-libraries-manually) section.

 ## Testing the package